ecoiahq/content-ops-starter/content/pages/Business-Services.md

         self:
           textAlign: center
     subtitle: ''
-    text: >
+    text: >+
-      Every Business is Different– Your goals, challenges, and opportunities are unique—which means your strategy should be too.
+      <div style="text-align: center">Every Business is Different– Your goals,

-      That’s why we take a tailored approach, working closely with you to refine your brand, secure funding, build strategic partnerships, and implement strategies that drive real growth.
+      challenges, and opportunities are unique—which means your strategy should be too.That’s why we take a tailored approach, working closely with you to refine your brand, secure funding, build strategic partnerships, and implement strategies that drive real growth.</div>

     actions: []
     colors: bg-dark-fg-light
     styles: